suyash/bots/README.md

 - [BotStore](https://godoc.org/suy.io/bots/slack#BotStore)

-  This essentially stores `OAuthPayload`s of all bots that have been authenticated with the service.
+  This essentially stores `oauth.AccessResponse`s of all bots that have been authenticated with the service.
 A custom implementation can be provided by passing it inside `WithBotStore` function when initializing a controller.
 An example [redis implementation](https://godoc.org/suy.io/bots/slack/contrib/redis#RedisBotStore).

 - [ConversationStore](https://godoc.org/suy.io/bots/slack#ConversationStore)